MrR0807/Notes/Unit-Testing-Principles-Khorikov/notes.md

 > Most of my unit tests spent a great deal of time setting up expectations and wiring up a complicated web of dependencies—all that, just to check that the three lines of code in my controller were correct.
 I couldn’t pinpoint what exactly was wrong with the tests, but my sense of proportion sent me unambiguous signals that something was off.

+> By extension, people often believe that the more tests, the better.
+This isn’t the case.
+Code is a liability, not an asset.
+The more code you introduce, the more you extend the surface area for potential bugs in your software, and the higher the project’s upkeep cost.
+It’s always better to solve problems with as little code as possible.

 # Chapter 1.
 The goal of unit testing

 We’ll look at the definition of unit test. **A seemingly minor disagreement over this definition has led to the formation of two schools of unit testing**, which we’ll also dive into.